The Linera banner

 linera publish-and-create <contract-path> <service-path> <init-args>

-This will publish the bytecode as well as initialize the application for you.
+This will publish the bytecode as well as instantiate the application for you.

 Anatomy of an Application